apache/pulsar/site2/docs/functions-package.md

 # Python

+Python Function supports the following three forms:

+- One python file
+- ZIP file
+- PIP

+## One python file

-This example demonstrates how to package a function in Python.
+This example demonstrates how to package a function by **one python file** in Python.

 > **Note**
 >